JeannetteWBG/Code-poetry.Jeannette/readme.md

 To be reborn upon the spring

 Thus iron proves the worth
-Once rust, now green, emerges from the earth
+Once rust, now green, comes forth from the dirt